Caravan and Motorhome Maintenance

 31st March 2016

-After owning a caravan or motorhome for a while, it is worth keeping it well maintained so it doesn’t develop any problems.
+It’s really important to keep your caravan and motorhome well maintained so that it doesn’t develop any problems, especially over winter.
 This includes routine checks of the tyres, electrical connections, appliances and water hoses.
 The investment you have made is worth protecting so you can get the most amount of time as possible using your tourer, which means more family holidays to Moss Wood Caravan Park!
+Before your embark on your first trip of the season or after any period when your caravan has been sat idle for an extended period of time, we highly recommend carrying out these maintenance checks.

 The first thing to check are the tyres on your caravan or motorhome, which can easily go down if not properly monitored.
 This is essential before any long journey, as no holidaymaker wants to have to pump up a deflated tyre on the hard shoulder, especially in a vehicle the size of a caravan or motorhome.